 The Adopt-A-Neighborhood Program has received a great response from Thompson Coburn lawyers, with twenty-two attorneys already signed up for the program.

-The program is a project of LSEM’s Neighborhood Vacancy Initiative, which launched last year as an outgrowth of the Lawyers for City Neighborhoods Committee of the Bar Association of Metropolitan St. Louis (BAMSL), founded seven years ago by Paul Brown.
+The program is a project of LSEM’s Neighborhood Vacancy Initiative, which launched last year as an outgrowth of the Lawyers for City Neighborhoods Committee of the Bar Association of Metropolitan St. Louis (BAMSL).
 Lawyers for City Neighborhoods trained lawyers to represent city neighborhood organizations on vacant and nuisance property issues and drafted and lobbied for passage of legislation in the Missouri General Assembly in 2013 and 2019 to create and improve legal tools for neighborhood organizations to use in battling vacant and nuisance properties that blight many areas of St. Louis.

 A little more than two years ago, Lawyers for City Neighborhoods began working with the St. Louis Vacancy Collaborative to develop an institutional platform to support pro bono lawyers in representing city neighborhood organizations on vacant and nuisance properties issues.
 With grant money from BAMSL and LSEM and funding from the St. Louis Economic Development Corporation, LSEM opened its Neighborhood Vacancy Initiative eighteen months ago with one lawyer and one legal assistant.
 That staff has since grown to three lawyers and two legal assistants.